 The work Cycling UK Volunteer Support Officer Laura Brooks does to support the local campaigning network is shaped by the Cycling UK Advisory Group .
 This group is made up of Cycling UK local campaigners, Cycling UK councilors and Cycling UK staff.

 A key role of this group is to aid communication between national office and the individual campaigners, including better understanding the activities they are involved in; the difficulties they face at local level; and how best they can be supported.

 Buckinghamshire campaigners not only have a long term commitment to campaigning but have been very active in their local groups for even longer and already have links with their local member groups.
 This is an advantage as they have a pool of members to draw on to support any local campaigns.
-It is felt that there will be those CTC members who, whilst unwilling to become campaigners themselves, would nevertheless be happy to play a part in lending support to the activities of a campaign group.
+It is felt that there will be those Cycling UK members who, whilst unwilling to become campaigners themselves, would nevertheless be happy to play a part in lending support to the activities of a campaign group.

 A period of relative inactivity for four of the reps stemmed largely from lack of approaches from the County, although Aylesbury is a Cycling Demonstration town with an active campaign group so had fared slightly better in this respect.

 The problem had been accentuated by the recent decision to abolish the Cycling and Walking team.

 This contrasted with an earlier period when the county seemed keen to talk to campaigners about priorities.

 It was agreed that waiting for an approach from the County would no longer provide us with a way forward if we wanted to have any influence on their policies.
 We also concluded that acting together rather than just reacting to issues on our own patches had the potential to be more effective.
 Drawing in others from the local groups was raised as a matter to actively consider.